GrantExec, a Euna Solutions® company

 Rural Hospital Provider Assistance Program

-This funding opportunity provides financial assistance to small rural hospitals with limited resources to help them maintain essential healthcare services and staff in underserved communities.
+This program provides financial assistance to small rural hospitals facing economic challenges to help maintain essential healthcare services in underserved communities.

 Award Range